DenverCoder1/unedit-for-reddit/README.md

 -   Added support for comments not shown in the comment tree if the link is visited directly.
 -   Added missing `showdown.min.js.map` file to `/vendor` to avoid Source Map error (Browser Extension only).
+-   Avoids sending queries with the author being undefined, and checks the parent post if the author is not known.

 ### Changes in 3.14.0